-The AHS Agricultural Research and Extension Center serves Virginia’s commercial fruit and value-added, horticultural food crops industries through research, educational programs, development of sustainable production systems and technologies, and increased public knowledge of horticultural opportunities and benefits.
+The Alson H. Smith Jr. Agricultural Research and Extension Center serves Virginia’s commercial fruit and value-added, horticultural food crops industries through research, educational programs, development of sustainable production systems and technologies, and increased public knowledge of horticultural opportunities and benefits.

-- We define our central stakeholders as present and future fruit producers, allied agricultural industries, and producer associations, students, and consumers of horticultural fruits and vegetables.
+- Our central stakeholders will be current and future fruit producers, allied agricultural industries, producer associations, students, and research and extension colleagues.